-- 1. Detail the essential components of the ICP. - 2.
-Describe the process to develop the ICP, including how often the ICP is modified as enrollee health care needs change. - !
-Ensure you address any changes, reassessments, or care transition assessments in the HRA and ICP. - Identify the personnel responsible for development of the ICP, including how enrollees and/or caregivers are involved. - 4.
+- 3. Identify the personnel responsible for development of the ICP, including how enrollees and/or caregivers are involved. - 4.
 Detail how the ICP is documented and updated, and where it is maintained. - 5.
 Describe how updates and modifications to the ICP are communicated to the enrollee and other stakeholders. - !
 It is important to address the role of "caregivers" as it relates to Factors 4 and 5.